DerYeger/yeger/packages/turbo-graph/README.md

 }
 ```

-Nodes represent your workspaces, i.e., packages.
+Nodes represent your packages.
-Each workspace can have multiple nodes, each color defining the corresponding task (as seen in the toolbar).
+Each package can have multiple nodes, each color defining the corresponding task.

 ### CLI

+Optionally, the CLI command can be followed by a list of tasks names that are loaded at startup.
+E.g., `turbo-graph build test` will load `build` and `test` tasks.
+Like the `--filter` option listed below, this only applies if the `--open` open option is used.

+- `-f, --filter <filter>`: Filter nodes by a Turborepo filter (e.g., `my-lib...`).
 - `-o, --open`: Open the visualizer in the default browser.
 - `-p, --port <port>`: Port of the visualizer. (default: 29312)
 - `-h, --help`: Display help message

 ### Controls

-By right-clicking a node, only its (transitive) dependencies and dependents are shown.
+By double-clicking a node, its package is used as the filter.

-Further, the checkboxes allow filtering nodes by their corresponding tasks.

-The graph can be zoomed using the mouse-wheel and nodes may be dragged while holding the left mouse-button.

-The "Reset" button centers the graph.

 ## License